Capital Calls: The less flashy end of green investing

 ------------------------------------------------

 GREEN FLASH.
 Who’s most excited about Joe Biden’s latest carbon reduction plans?
 Wind stocks, for one.
-Danish wind turbine manufacturer Vestas (VWS.CO) jumped 9% on Thursday on U.S. plans to halve greenhouse gas emissions by 2030 read more .
-Planners of racy green energy SPACs , for another.
+Danish wind turbine manufacturer Vestas jumped 9% on Thursday on U.S. plans to halve greenhouse gas emissions by 2030.
+Planners of racy green energy SPACs, for another.
 Still, the heavy lifting for the worldwide energy transition will be less flashy capital.

-Here’s an example: a $300 million private equity fund planned by Tikehau Capital (TKOO.PA), in partnership with fellow French group Total (TOTF.PA).
+Here’s an example: a $300 million private equity fund planned by Tikehau Capital, in partnership with fellow French group Total.
 Tikehau already raised over 1 billion euros in Europe to invest in small groups undertaking unshowy stuff like improving building insulation.
 According to a person familiar with the situation, it now wants to do the same in North America.
-It’s not quite Tesla (TSLA.O).
-But with buildings contributing 38% of all energy-related carbon dioxide emissions, the attention of Wall Streeters could make a tangible difference.
+It’s not quite Tesla.
+But with buildings contributing here 38% of all energy-related carbon dioxide emissions, the attention of Wall Streeters could make a tangible difference.
 (By George Hay)

 Earlier in Capital Calls: